veledzimovich-iTechArt/patterns/README.md

 - goal (light side)
 - restrictions (dark side)

-## Catalog of patterns by "Gang of Four" (Cristofer Alexander "A Pattern Language")
+## Catalog of patterns by "Gang of Four"

+Optional: Cristofer Alexander "A Pattern Language"

 ### Goal